 CYSCHN should continue to receive all recommended vaccines during and after the COVID-19 pandemic.
 Specific considerations include:

 In alignment with AAP recommendations, pediatric clinicians should support CYSHCN in receiving routine influenza immunization starting at 6 months of age.
-This is particularly important during the COVID-19 pandemic, as some CYSHCN are at an increased risk for influenza complications.
-In addition, all those in the family of a CYSHCN as well as those caring for the CYSHCN in or outside the home (including therapists and teachers) should receive the influenza immunization, in alignment with AAP and CDC recommendations.
+Influenza immunization is particularly important during the COVID-19 pandemic, because some CYSHCN are at an increased risk for influenza complications.
+In addition, all those in the family of a CYSHCN as well as those caring for the CYSHCN in or outside the home (including therapists and teachers) should receive the influenza vaccine, in alignment with AAP and CDC recommendations.

 The subgroups of CYSHCN known to have a higher risk for severe biological effects of SARS-CoV-2 infection, as well as their caregivers and close contacts, may require similar access to the types of PPE used by health care workers.
 The PPE should be appropriate to the medical condition of the child and the needs of caregivers and close contacts.
 Close contacts should have access to appropriately fitted N95 respirators and eye protection for aerosol-generating procedures (ie, airway suctioning, airway clearance procedures, tracheostomy changes, noninvasive ventilation, manual ventilation and nebulizer treatments).
 In some situations, child use of an appropriately sized face shield may help protect contacts.